 Your reports shouldn't just show that you’ve increased your client’s impressions and clicks—they should demonstrate that you’ve generated more phone calls and store visits, and that you’ve given them a positive return on their investment.

-Having a robust reporting tool that features the digital advertising metrics clients need to know is on the top of this list.
+Having a robust ad analysis reporting tool that features everything clients need to know is on the top of this list.
 Many of your clients may never look at it, but they’ll want you to be able to explain how things are going in layman’s terms.

 Here’s a look at our digital ads reporting: